-- It is advised to install container engine 1.11.2 or later because earlier versions do not support image push to SWR. - If the container engine client is in a private network, bind an elastic IP address (EIP) to the client.
+- Only Docker 18.06 or later is supported.
+Download the corresponding version. - If the container engine client is in a private network, bind an elastic IP address (EIP) to the client.
 This EIP will allow the client to download installation packages from the website. - 2.
-The temporary login command has expired, or the regional project name, access key (AK), or login key in the command is incorrect, in which case the following error is reported:
+The temporary login command has expired, or the regional project name, AK, or login key in the command is invalid.
+Error: